Berylth/NSCOM1_MCO2/README.md

 1) USER [username]
 - Command to specify the username upon login.
 This command must be run first before any other commands other than 'HELP' and 'QUIT'.
 2) PASS [password]
 - Command to specify the password upon login.
-This command must be ran after the USER command.
+This command must be run after the USER command.
 3) PWD
 - Shows the present working directory of the FTP server.
 4) CWD [directory]